jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Numerical Experiments

-Direct solutions are also computed for $N<10^6$ to determine the relative L2-norm error of the FMM solutions.
 The reported runtimes are the minimum runtimes from 100 repeated potential evaluations.
-Finally, we note that some data points are missing due to running out of memory for temporary arrays.
-This issue is much more pronounced for CPU runs or nonuniform distributions but will be addressed in a future version of jaxFMM.
+Finally, we note that some data points are missing for large $N$ due to running out of memory for temporary arrays.
+This issue is related to excess memory usage in the hierarchy assembly and will be addressed in a future version of jaxFMM.